Experts caution study on plastics in humans is premature

 Robert Habeck told the Funke media group that microplastics should be banned from cosmetic products and the use of plastic packaging should be greatly reduced.

-However, experts say it’s not surprising that microplastics would be found in human samples too, and said the Austrian study raises many questions.
+However, experts say it’s not surprising that microplastics would be found in human samples too, and that the Austrian study raises many questions.

 “It’s small scale and not at all representative,” said Martin Wagner, a biologist at the Norwegian University of Science and Technology.
-He noted that the study wasn’t reviewed by independent scientists and the authors haven’t provided details about the measures taken to prevent samples from becoming contaminated.
+He noted that the study wasn’t reviewed by independent scientists and the authors didn’t provide details about which measures were taken to prevent samples from becoming contaminated.

 “In the worst case, all the plastic they found is from the lab,” Wagner told The Associated Press.